Vaudeville Smash

 Vaudeville Smash are an Australian funk band from Coburg, Victoria who formed in 2009.
-The band consists of Marc Lucchesi, Dan Lucchesi, Luca Lucchesi, Martin Lubran and James Bowers.
+The band consists of Marc Lucchesi, Dan Lucchesi, Luca Lucchesi, James Bowers and Ash Griffin.

-The group rose to international attention after they collaborated with sports commentator Les Murray for a tribute song honouring the French football player Zinedine Zidane.
+The group rose to international attention after they collaborated with sports commentator Les Murray for their song "Zinedine Zidane", a tribute to the eponymous French football player.
 The song was named by Billboard as one of ten unofficial World Cup 2014 anthems.